SJ23 Tech Tip A11, (Updated 2022-07-17) Bob Schimmel, Doug Murray & Jim Dalessandro

 wrapped successive nylon straps around the hull at the tarp ends (Panache now looks like a Christmas gift).
 They hold the tarps well in strong winds.
 Once snow settles on the tarps all is secure.
 This is the technique I have since used.
 Quicker to tie and more secure.

 9. VENTILATION - The bow and stern ends of the tarp are left open to promote ventilation.
 The forward hatch and companionway are also kept slightly open to vent the cabin.
 This is important to keep the hull and cabin dry The knotmeter impeller is removed to service the O-rings and drain heavier than air gasses.
 Its amazing how much air goes through that 1" hole.
-I use vinyl bug screens in the hatch & companionway to keep leaves and critters out.
+I use a vinyl bug screen in the forward hatch to keep leaves out.
+I replace the top section of the companionway boards with one equipped with a heavy duty metal screen to keep critters out.
 Use your judgment to determine if you need metal screens to keep critters out.
 Squirrels can be very tenacious and heavy duty metal screens are the only way to prevent them from chewing their way through.
 I also pull a plastic bag over the mast base to keep the birds from nesting in the hollow and another couple of bags over the trailer frame ends to keep the hornets out.
 Boy these guys like my trailer and I hate killing them, given their low population on the planet these days.

 10. BATTERY - I used to hang small solar panels at the top of a tripod to maintain the battery or to power LEDs when I'm onboard.
 Of late, I take the battery home and store it in my unheated garage that hovers around freezing temperature.
 This is optimal for a battery and the charge is maintained with a smart charger.